sirkon/ldetool/PERFORMANCE.md

 user	0m7.700s
 sys	0m0.816s
 ```
 Quite fast, you see.
-Still, the dataset is nearly ideal for Ragel, but it wasn't enough to beat LDE.
+Still, the dataset is nearly ideal for Ragel, but it wasn't enough to beat LDE with short lookup optimization and it is just barely faster than generic LDE which would destroy it on longer fields.
-And the LDE just destroys Ragel for longer lookups - it is basically immune to extended range and rather limits with
-memory bandwidth.